متن را با دقت بخوانید و به سوالات انتهای صفحه پاسخ دهید.

 felt the need to make a statement.
 What’s Going

-is written from the perspective of a war veteran and the songs comment on social problems in a way that soul music never had before.
+On is written from the perspective of a war veteran and the songs comment on social problems in a way that soul music never had before.
 Marvin’s record

 company was sure the record—his 11th—would fail, but the title track was very successful, and so was the record.
 What’s Going On was the first of many